amalkong/artisan-static/README.md

 Accept the invite, set your password, then navigate to `/admin` on your site to log in.

-Now you're all set, and you can start customizing your static site!
+Now you're all set, and you can start customizing your static site/s!

 ___
 ## Local development